matter-labs/zksync/docs/architecture.md

   - `/analytics`: Script that analyzes the costs of zkSync network maintaining.
   - `/explorer`: A blockchain explorer for zkSync network.
   - `/fee-seller`: Script to sell the collected fees.
-  - `/tok_cli`: A command-line utility for adding new supported tokens into zkSync
   - `/zcli`: A command-line interface and development wallet for zkSync network.
 - `/keys`: Verification keys for `circuit` module.
 - `/sdk`: Implementation of client libraries for zkSync network in different programming languages.